 About the vaccine

 - Boosters: The flu jab is developed to protect against current common strains of the flu every year.
 You can have a flu jab every year.

 - How it is given: The flu jab is given as an injection in the upper arm, and protects against the most common strains of the virus.

 - Side effects: The flu jab can cause side effects, such as mild flu symptoms, but it is an inactive vaccine so can not cause flu itself.
 The injection can cause redness, pain, and swelling at the injection site.

 |Per Dose||Free or from £12.99|

 |Price per course||Free - £25.98|

-Swing by a clinic or pharmacy – if you want to get the flu vaccine, please visit your local Superdrug Health Clinic or Pharmacy on a walk-in basis, or call our Customer Service team to confirm availability.
+Swing by a pharmacy – if you want to get the flu jab, please visit your local Superdrug Pharmacy.